2015 policies & regulations update

-AASA is always consulted by the Department of Transport (DOT) on matters of policy formulation relating to Aviation and there is constant interaction between the AASA Executives and the DOT.
+AASA is always consulted by the South African Department of Transport (DoT) on matters of policy formulation relating to Aviation and there is constant interaction between the AASA Executives and the DoT.
 This includes consultation on the following:

 - The National Civil Aviation Policy;

 - All ICAO matters including State Letters on which airline industry comment is requested.

 AASA is a consultative member of the SADC Civil Aviation Committee and represents SADC Airline interests on matters applicable to Aviation.
 This includes issues such as the implementation of the Yamoussoukro Decision, SADC Aviation Safety Organisation (SASO), Safety and Security Policy for the SADC region, harmonisation of Regulations in the region and other projects of common interest to the aviation industry in SADC.

 BBBEE Act South Africa: revised codes of good practice